Piedmont Family Practice’s Top 11 Tips for Staying Healthy Through the Holidays

 Substance Use Disorder – Also known as a drug use disorder, a substance use disorder involves an overuse of, or dependence on, a medication or toxin.
 Addiction can cause serious mental and physical injury, overdose and even death.

-Alcohol Use Disorder – The National Institutes of Health define alcohol use disorder as a “chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.”
+Alcohol Use Disorder – The National Institutes of Health as a “chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.”
 Very high blood alcohol levels can result in coma or death, and withdrawal from alcohol can cause hallucinations or even seizures.

 Talking With Your Doctor about Your Health Concerns